Dumie101/HWHSwebsite/README.md

 # HWHSwebsite
-First website I ever made!
+First website I ever made for one of my high school teachers, which got me into computer science!